David D. Markwardt

 Herbert L. and Margaret Wright DuPont Endowed Professorship in Biological Sciences

 NIH Postdoctoral Fellowship (Genetics), University of Wisconsin-Madison

-David Markwardt serves as the Biomedical Engineering Major advisor here at OWU.
-He also acts as a liaison between the academic and athletic parts of campus in his role as Faculty Athletics Representative (FAR).
-Markwardt likes to go hiking with his wife, Rachel, and kids, Anna and Henry.
-In addition, he is a big fan of Wisconsin sports teams and an avid reader (mostly post-apocalyptic fiction and stories about big-wave surfing).
+David Markwardt serves as the lead advisor for those students interested in the Health Professions.
+In addition, he is the advisor for the Biomedical Engineering track within the Zoology Department and a member of the Honors Board.
+Markwardt likes to travel with his wife, Rachel, and kids, Anna and Henry.
+In addition, he is a big fan of Wisconsin sports teams and an avid reader.

 Areas of Interest / Expertise

 - Cell and molecular biology

 - Molecular biotechnology

 In my lab, we are working to identify genes that may play a role in the formation and maintenance of the cell wall in the fungus Saccharomyces cerevisiae, with an eye toward the development of more effective anti-fungal drugs.
 In particular, we are focused on better understanding the signal transduction pathways the cell uses to up- or down-regulate gene expression in response to changing environmental conditions.
 We use a wide variety of fundamental molecular and cellular tools and techniques, including: PCR, reverse-transcription (RT)-PCR, real-time (quantitative)-PCR, gene sequencing, bioinformatics, microbiological cell culture, DNA/RNA/protein analysis, gene cloning, electron & fluorescence microscopy, and microarray analysis.